 \subsection{Related Work}

 Some surveys and benchmarks on counterfactuals have been recently proposed in the literature.
-Although some of these benchmarks cover a significant amount of algorithms, none deeply discuss the counterfactual generation process relative to the algorithm's properties and underlying predictive model.
-A unique contribution of this work that distinguishes itself from the current benchmark studies is the extension of the evaluation process to a qualitative analysis of the counterfactual generation process by analyzing decision paths.
+Although some of these benchmarks cover many algorithms, none deeply discuss the counterfactual generation process relative to the algorithm's properties and underlying predictive model.
+A unique contribution of this work that distinguishes itself from the current benchmark studies is extending the evaluation process to a counterfactual inspection analysis of the counterfactual generation process by analyzing decision paths.
 Another unique contribution of this work is in alerting to the biased conclusions that one may arrive at if blindly benchmarking counterfactual algorithms without considering their properties (for instance, plausibility).

 The following studies present surveys/benchmarks on counterfactual algorithms related to this work.
-We recommend that the reader looks at these studies to gain a different perspective on counterfactual evaluation.
+We recommend that the reader look at these studies to gain a different perspective on counterfactual evaluation.

 Artelt \& Hammer\cite{Artelt2019} provide a detailed survey and description of several model-specific counterfactual algorithms based on their mathematical formalisms and how these different counterfactuals could be generated from different underlying predictive models (e.g., decision trees, support vector machines, etc.).
 However, Artelt \& Hammer\cite{Artelt2019} do not provide any taxonomy for the surveyed counterfactual algorithms, nor do they provide any benchmarking of the algorithms or experimentation.